-There have been reports of at least nine heat-related deaths in Canada and the United States, stretching back to the weekend, including six in Montreal.
+There are reports of at least eight heat-related deaths in Canada and the United States, stretching back to the weekend, including six in Montreal.

-On Saturday, a woman died of heat-related causes in Pennsylvania while working in her garden, according to the Blair County coroner’s office.
+A woman died of heat-related causes on Saturday in Pennsylvania while working in her garden, according to the Blair County coroner’s office.
 The woman went into cardiac arrest at her home and died at a hospital.

 On Sunday, a 30-year-old man died after he collapsed on a mountain trail while running a race in Wilmington, New York, the Essex County coroner said.
 At the emergency room the man’s internal temperature reached 108 degrees, damaging his brain.